-In accordance with Condition 41, Schedule 4 of the Development Consent (DA 305-7-2003), WCPL entered into a Conservation Agreement under Part 4, Division 12 of the NP&W Act for RWEP Areas A, B, C and D in August 2017.
+In accordance with Condition 41, Schedule 4 (now repealed) of the Development Consent (DA 305-7-2003), WCPL entered into a Conservation Agreement under Part 4, Division 12 of the NP&W Act for RWEP Areas A, B, C and D in August 2017.
 The purpose of the Conservation Agreement is for the restoration and protection of the biodiversity conservation values in the areas.
+The Conservation Agreement has since been revised to include RWEP Areas D Extension and E.